ksilin/jpa/jpa2-notes/6-em.md

 ### TX-scoped PCs

 Created by the container and closed when TX ends.
-PC creatin is lazy - the EM will onyl create one if a method is called on teh EM and there is no PC available (all subsequent operations will then use this PC).
+PC creation is **lazy** - the EM will only create one if a method is called on the EM and there is no PC available (all subsequent operations will then use this PC).
 This works for bean and container TX.

 Propagating a PC makes sharing an EM instance unnecessary.